kesiev/rewtro/manual/rewtrocartridge.md

 ```

 This way our cartridge will take 3 seconds (25 frames per seconds multiplied by 3 seconds gives 75 frames) to load every scene, even the first one: the screen will stay blank for 3 seconds and then our usual "HELLO, WORLD!" message is displayed.

+The background color of this blank loading screen is the `defaultColor` you defined in your system configuration.

 ## Cartridge metadata